Coolcord/SMB1_Level_Corruptor/README.md

 Q: What is this?
 A: This is a level corruptor for Super Mario Bros.
 1 on the NES.
 It originally acted as a prototype for what is now known as Level-Headed.
-Before writing Level-Headed, I wanted to be sure that my idea was feesible and, most importantly, I wanted to make sure that I could do it.
+Before writing Level-Headed, I wanted to be sure that my idea was feasible and, most importantly, I wanted to make sure that I could do it.

 Q: Why are you releasing this?